OpenRailAssociation/osrd-website/content/docs/reference/design-docs/stdcm/pathfinding_module/conflict_detection/index.en.md

 be valid, we need to arrive later (or earlier) to see the signal when it's not restrictive anymore.

+In STDCM, conflicts can also be caused by work schedules.

 The complex part is that we need to do the conflict detection *incrementally* Which means that:
 1. When running simulations up to t=x, we need to know all of the conflicts